sifive/meta-sifive/README.md

 1. Avoid overclocking SOC using CPUFreq if you are using HiFive Unleashed Expansion Board from Microsemi as this will hang the board.
 Hard reset will be required.

-2. You might notice sluggish Xfce4 performance on the first boot if you are using HiFive Unleashed Expansion Board from Microsemi with GPU.
-Rebooting seems to resolve the issue.
+2. If Xfce4 desktop disk image is used with HiFive Unleashed Expansion Board and GPU then rebooting is required after the 1st boot.